Leaders Know Unconscious Bias Is Not Political (Unconscious Bias Series Part 1)

 You are Likely Someone’s Most Influential Leader

 In the latest book by Jim Kouzes and Barry Posner, Everyday People, Extraordinary Leadership, they share research showing who people identify as their most influential leader.
 Options included political leaders, historical figures, business leaders, and celebrities.
-However, the majority of … Read More
+However, the majority of people did not select famous individuals as their most influential leader; instead, they chose from … Read more

 Leaders Are Planned, Not Scripted